Dr. Hardebeck's answers to

 who is “having a bad day,” or teaching children to behave properly are

 certainly manageable within most families.
-But disorders such as autism,
+But conditions such as clinical

-anxiety, depression, eating disorders, phobias, psychosis, and many,
+anxiety and depression, autism spectrum, eating disorders, phobias,

-many others are indeed real conditions.
-People who have these
+psychosis, and many, many others are indeed serious.
+People who have

-conditions are not just “looking for attention,” and are not able to “just
+these conditions are not just “looking for attention,” and are not able to

-In addition, there are sometimes difficult situations that might be
+In addition, there are sometimes difficult situations that might ultimately

 direct your efforts and get better, faster results.
 These situations might